Identifying A Spark: How To Recognize Chemistry Between Two People

 What does it mean to have chemistry between two people?

 Also, the chemistry between people is not always just romantic.
 Non-romantic chemistry can exist between great friends.
-Romantic chemistry can be described as feelings of love, lust, infatuation, and a desire for intimacy.
+Romantic chemistry can be described as feelings of love, lust, infatuation, connection, and a desire for intimacy.

 What is the difference between intellectual and emotional chemistry?